shun4midx/FQ-HyperLogLog-Autocorrect/fq_hll_py/README.md

 Of course, `fq_hll` can be replaced with `dyslexicloglog` here too, depending on which version you install.

 ## Remark on Keyboards
 As a side note, I made the QWERTY keyboard (including AZERTY, QWERTZ, Colemak, Dvorak, or any other custom keyboard layout) as toggleable parameters to influence my FQ-HLL, since I am coding with [Ducky](https://github.com/ducky4life) to create an FQ-HLL Android keyboard.
 In this case, runtime slowed down by only 1 second for the `20k_shun4midx.txt` file, but achieving accuracy of **64~65%** and **80~81%**, for the autocorrection and top 3 results respectively.
-However, the main takeaway of this repository is how strong FQ-HLL is without the knowledge of a keyboard layout, which is why I make it something that can be turned off, and most results woud be dedicated to that.
+However, the main takeaway of this repository is how strong FQ-HLL is without the knowledge of a keyboard layout, which is why I make it something that can be turned off, and most results would be dedicated to that.

 Notice, these keyboards are accessible in `Python` for example via: